-Introducing migration costs greatly reduces the equilibrium price of WPs (comparing column 1 with other columns).
+Introducing migration costs greatly reduces the equilibrium price (comparing column 1 with other columns).
 Without the costs of migration, the price is almost \$29,000 with 47 million workers participating in the market.
 This scenario brings the largest gains to the host country, with net wage gains of over 7% of US GDP and a poverty rate falling to about 8% (from 12.3%).
-Simply adding a 10% remittance levy brings the price of a WP down by \$5,000 (Scenario 2).
+Simply adding a 10% remittance tax brings the price of a WP down by \$5,000 (Scenario 2).
 Adding further frictions, we find equilibrium prices in the (wide) range \$13-22,000.
 The gap in wages between those selling their WP and those buying it remains large with the frictions, and more so the lower the equilibrium price, as one would expect.
 With frictions, the count of participants in the simulated market varies from 18 to 36 million workers depending on the parameter values.
+Tax revenue is highest at lower tax rates on the WP.
 The gain in earnings (earnings of migrants less forgone earnings of natives) varies from 4.4-7.4% of US GDP.
-The policy brings the poverty rate in the US down to somewhere between 7.9 and 10.8%, with lower poverty impact as the equilibrium price falls, reflecting greater frictions to migration.
+The policy brings the poverty rate in the US down to somewhere between 7.9 and 10.8%, with lower poverty impact as the equilibrium price falls reflecting greater frictions to migration.
 Figure 2 shows the impact on poverty for a wide range of possible poverty lines.

 We have chosen the succession in pairs of scenarios to help assess the partial effect of parameters and policy choices.
 For the pairs of scenarios (2, 3), (5, 6), (8, 9) and (9, 10), we see the impact of a higher tax rate holding other parameters constant.
 This brings the equilibrium price down by around \$1,000-1,500.
-Higher tax rates on the WPs yield higher direct revenue from that tax, but lower revenue from taxes on the migrants' earnings; on balance, higher tax rates yield higher total revenue.
+Tax revenue falls in each case.
 The impacts on the GDP share and the poverty rate are small.
 The scenario pairs (3, 4) and (6, 7) show the effect of adding a 10 percentage point allowance for the extra cost of living in the US (beyond what PPP rates allow for).
 This brings the price down more substantially, by around \$2-3,000.
-The pairs (1, 2), (4, 5) and (7, 8) give the effect of a change in the remittance levy; as expected, this reduces the equilibrium price of a WP in each step, though the effect is small after the first increment (from 0 to 10%).
+The pairs (1, 2), (4, 5) and (7, 8) give the effect of a change in the remittance tax; as expected, this reduces the equilibrium price of a WP in each step, though the effect is small after the first increment (from 0 to 10%).
 This also slightly reduces the GDP share and slightly reduces the poverty impact.